Moist White Fruitcake – mixed fruits in soft cake with rum and vanilla flavor.

-Soak dry cranberries, pineapple, papaya, raisins and apricots in water for an hour, or boil them for about 10 minutes.
+Soak dry fruit like cranberries, pineapple, papaya, raisins and apricots in water for an hour, or boil them for about 10 minutes.
 Drain and let cool to room temperature.

 Combine flour and baking powder and set aside.

 In a large bowl, mix together butter, sugar, cottage cheese, vanilla extract and rum until fluffy.